Last Updated: August 10, 2021

 As staunch believers in the protection of your data and your privacy, we incorporate widely accepted and practiced privacy principles into our everyday business conduct and operating procedures.
 These fair information privacy principles, as they are often referred to, include:

-________ anticipates it will coduct business with customers who are also residents of California, On January 1, 2020, the California Consumer Privacy Act (CCPA) went into effect.
-This comprehensive law afforded residents with unprecedented rights, including the right to know whether business are selling their information to third parties and to opt out of these sales, and the right to erase information upon request.
+Prevail Legal, Inc., anticipates it will conduct business with customers who are also residents of California.
+On January 1, 2020, the California Consumer Privacy Act (CCPA) went into effect.
+This comprehensive law afforded residents with unprecedented rights, including the right to know whether businesses are selling their information to third parties and to opt out of these sales, and the right to erase information upon request.
 However, Prevail is currently exempt from complying with this law based on criteria enumerated in the CCPA.
 If and when this changes, and the exemptions no longer apply, we will amend the Policy to reflect our duties and your rights under the law.

 Prevail does not knowingly collect personal information from children under the age of 16.
 We do not even contemplate forming direct legal and business relationships with children without the involvement or consent of parents or guardians.
 If we become aware that we have collected personal information from these children without this involvement or consent, we will immediately notify parents and delete the data in question.

 The Policy is subject to amendment and revision as needed.
 We will notify you through any and all available means of pending changes to the Policy and give you the opportunity to consent to the changes.
 We will publish the effective date of any and all revised versions of the Policy.
 Any issues with or requests related to the policy that occur before the effective date of the amended Policy will apply to the Policy that was in effect on the operable date.